jameswilliamiii/unforgettable/README.md

 ### Rerunning Completed Tasks

-Unforgettable records all tasks that have been run in the `unforgettable_releases` table.
+Unforgettable records all tasks that have been run as a row on the `unforgettable_releases` table.

     irb(main):002:0> Unforgettable::Release.all
     => #<ActiveRecord::Relation [#<Unforgettable::Release id: 1, version: "release_20210303203356", created_at: "2021-03-04 02:37:49", updated_at: "2021-03-04 02:37:49">]>

-You can delete a previous record to force Unforgettable to run the task again when the next release is invoked, or just generate a new task with the generator.
+You can delete a previous record to force Unforgettable to run the task again.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.